SirAlfy/EdgeAutoDocs/README.md

 `sh edgeautoSetup.sh`

+Open VMInfo and put in all the information you have.
+Internal IP of this VM, port and the datacenter ip and its port.

 After installation you are able to run the socket.
 I would recommend doing this in a screen

 `screen -S PhpSocket`